jameshansen/JustShowMe/README.md

 ### Face recognition - why YuNet and SFace are complementary

 Detection alone can't tell *who* a face is.
 The IoU tracker gives faces stable ids only while they stay roughly put frame-to-frame; the moment a person leaves and returns, the detector blinks for too long, or a test video loops, they jump position and get a **brand-new id**.
 If "allowed" were keyed on that id, the person would silently start getting blurred again - and a new "New Face" would keep reappearing in the list.
-That's a recognition problem, not a detection one.

 **YuNet** (detect) and **SFace** (recognise) are a matched pair in the [OpenCV Zoo](https://github.com/opencv/opencv_zoo), designed to compose: YuNet emits 5 facial landmarks, and those landmarks are exactly what SFace needs to align a face before embedding it.
 So the same model that finds a face hands the recogniser everything it needs - no separate landmark step, no extra dependency (both run through the OpenCvSharp DNN module already in use).

 With SFace, "allow this person" stores their **embedding**, not a frame id.
 Each face is matched against the allowed embeddings by cosine similarity (cutoff `≥ 0.40` - a touch stricter than SFace's tuned 0.363, because a wrong match here un-blurs the wrong person), so allowing survives angle changes, brief disappearances, and re-entry.
 The cutoff errs toward blurring: a missed match re-blurs a known face (harmless), it never reveals an unknown one.
 The same embedding match also de-duplicates the GUI's face list, so one person stays one row instead of a new entry each time their track id resets.
 To keep that reliable the face is aligned to SFace's template with a deterministic closed-form similarity fit over YuNet's 5 landmarks - so the same face yields a stable embedding frame to frame.

-The model file `face_recognition_sface_2021dec.onnx` (~37 MB) is bundled next to the filter DLL the same way and is likewise required.
+The model file `face_recognition_sface_2021dec.onnx` (~37 MB) is bundled next to the filter DLL.

 ### Building